-Why Student Loan Payments Make Mortgage Approval Harder
+How Student Loan Payments Can Interfere With Mortgage Approval

-First, it adds to your debt-to-income (DTI) ratio, making you less likely to qualify for the lowest rates.
 The higher your DTI, the harder it is to qualify for a mortgage and take advantage of the best possible mortgage rates.
+So, if you have a lot of student loan debt, it can hurt your chances to qualify for the lowest rates.

 In an ideal world, your DTI would be 36% or less, but with student loans and other debts, that may be harder to achieve.
 The good news is that lenders may consider higher DTIs of up to 50%.